halvtomat/KTH-ParallelComp/exercises/lecture4.md

 ??? (*Undefined*)

 This violates the property that a later read can't read a value that is older than the value read by an earlier read.
+(4.1.2)

 ## Exercise 5
 A simple example is one with a single reader and a single writer but they always overlap.
-This would be quiscent consistent but would allow reads to take place in any order which isn't allowed by regularity.
+Quiescent consistency would only demand that all method calls appear.
+This would allow reads to take place in any order which isn't allowed by regularity.

 ## Exercise 7
-Yes if using regular SRSW registers in the safe MRSW construction that would mean a read would always return either the new or old value, making the MRSW regular.
+Yes if using regular SRSW registers in the safe MRSW construction.
+A read that does not overlap a write will return the latest written value.
+If the read overlaps a write it will either return the new value or the old one.
+This would be considered a regular MRSW register.